Blueberry Cobbler

 Two plates of blueberry cobbler with ice cream.

-This Blueberry Cobbler is easy to make (just 10 minutes prep!) and so delicious to eat, especially with a scoop of cold ice cream atop a scoop of warm cobbler.
+Learn the secrets to the easist Blueberry Cobbler.
+It takes just 10 minutes of prep and is so delicious to eat, especially with a scoop of cold ice cream atop a scoop of warm cobbler.
+It’s the perfect summer dessert.

-Some cobbler recipes rely on cake mix for the topping, but this from-scratch topping is just as easy to make.
-It’s buttery, delicious, and so perfect baked until golden brown with bubbly fruit beneath.
+Some cobbler recipes have cake mix, a biscuit topping, or streusel toppings, but this from-scratch version is just as easy to make.
+It’s buttery, and delicious with a chewy texture and baked until golden brown with bubbly fruit beneath.

 It’s the perfect dessert to enjoy when blueberries are in peak season or anytime you are craving a spoonful of summer.